Something's Gotta Give poster

 The inciting incident occurs at 16 minutes when Harry suffers a heart attack in Erica's beach house while about to have sex with Marin.
 This medical emergency disrupts everyone's plans and forces Harry into Erica's care..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Marin decides to return to New York, leaving Harry in her mother's care.
+This demonstrates the protagonist's commitment to Marin decides to return to New York, leaving Harry in her mother's care.
 This choice forces Harry and Erica into an unexpected domestic situation together, beginning their journey from antagonism to connection., moving from reaction to action.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, Erica and Harry encounter each other at a restaurant in New York.
 Erica is with Julian; Harry is with a young date.
-The encounter is painful and awkward, representing the death of their potential relationship and forcing both to confront what they've lost., demonstrates the protagonist at their lowest point.
+The encounter is painful and awkward, representing the death of their potential relationship and forcing both to confront what they've lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 81% of the runtime.
 Harry attends Erica's play about their relationship, seeing himself through her eyes.
 This breakthrough allows him to understand what he really wants and who he needs to be.
 He realizes he's in love with her and must fight for the relationship., demonstrating the transformation achieved throughout the journey.